This article outlines the process of configuring an event-based data logger to capture snapshots.

 -

 In the dashboard, add a Button (SingleStat element) and assign the virtual setpoint variable to the button.
-In the element settings, ensure that Mouseup is set to 0 and Mousedown is set to 1.
+In the variable conditions settings, ensure that Mouseup is set to 0 and Mousedown is set to 1.
 Optionally, enter text to display on the button.

 -

-Every time you press the button, the virtual variable changes to 1, triggering the addition of a new data set (snapshot) to the logger file.
+Each time you press the button, the virtual variable changes to 1, triggering the addition of a new dataset (snapshot) to the logger file.

 Case example: peak-valley logging triggered by a Moog system

-Snapshot logging, also known as peak-valley logging, is a data reduction technique commonly used in aerospace fatigue and endurance tests.
-It aims to condense time history data into a sequence of peak (tensile) and valley (compressive) data points, thereby minimizing the volume of data stored on disk.
+Snapshot logging, also known as peak-valley logging, is a data reduction technique commonly used in aerospace fatigue and endurance testing.
+It condenses time history data into a sequence of peak (tensile) and valley (compressive) data points, reducing the amount of stored data while preserving essential information.

 Using the Ethernet communication interface between the Q.series DAQ system and the Moog Aerospace Test Controller, peak-valley data logging can be configured in GI.bench.